Leminhbinh0209/FinetuneVAE-SD/README.md

-This repository is created to fine-tune your VAE of Stable Diffusion model, which you can change input image size.
+This repository is created to fine-tune your VAE model of Stable Diffusion model, which you can change input image size.

 Note: I follow the guidance [here](https://huggingface.co/stabilityai/sd-vae-ft-mse-original/blob/main/README.md), in which some first epochs are trained with (l1 + Lpips), later epochs are trained with (l2 + 0.1*Lpips) loss.